AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 Let's get to work!

-Because we want to do some real work and not just play around with the data, it is appropriate to write a real reusable script.
+Because we want to do some real work and not just playing around with the data, it is appropriate to write a real reusable script.
 Hence, create a new empty script in Spyder and save it in the same folder as the spectral data.
 You can press F5 to run the script and see its output inside our ipython console.
 I would also recommend using the variable explorer after each run to check if everything went as expected.

-As usual we have to start with importing the the needed modules.
+As usual we have to start with importing the needed modules.
 Therefore, the first lines of your new script should be:

 {% highlight Python %}
 import numpy as np